anuraagr-13/anuraagr-13/README.md

 #### Industy Experience:

 I am  working as a Data Programmer since June 2022 at the Education Policy Initiative affiliated with the Gerard R. Ford School of Public Policy.

+Before this, I was a Data Consultant at a manufacturing firm.
+I conducted extensive data analysis on the sales trends of polypropylene bags, identifying key growth opportunities and outlining strategies for production scaling in a comprehensive analytical memo.
+I leveraged Microsoft Power BI to develop profit share dashboards, supporting a projected 25% uplift in expansion-based growth.

 I have completed a 6-month internship as a Data Science Intern in 2020.
 I was responsible for planning and executing a Computer Vision project.
 Using Keras and Tensorflow, the objective was to create a model to predict the age of person given a dataset with images.
 Implementation was completed utilizing bottleneck features from a Convolution Neural Network (CNN) trained on a wide set of publicly available image datasets.
 My internships have allowed me to gain real-time experience on interesting topics like recommendation systems and time series analysis.
 I also got experience in dealing with real-time data pipelines including extracting video-based input using Apache Kafka.